c-mccutcheon/hiring/TEST.md

 # Vanquis Coding Exercise
 -- **What this is for**

-This isn't supposed to be a 'test' as such, though it often functions as one.
-It is a deceptively intricate, small exercise, which will expose a good amount about most programmers.
+This is a deceptively intricate, small exercise, which will expose a good amount about most programmers.
 It covers analytical thinking, problem solving, knowledge of types and operators, performance via short-circuiting and loop optimization.

 Ask for unit tests to further find out about how a candidate may structure code in a life-like situation.